djuszka/academic-kickstart/content/talk/example/index.md

   postcode: '31-005'
   country: Poland

-summary: Interview with prof. Andrzej Jajszczyk (series: Breakfast with Masters) during Copernicus Festival 2018 in Kraków, Poland.
+summary: [Breakfast with Masters] Interview with prof. Andrzej Jajszczyk during Copernicus Festival 2018 in Kraków, Poland.
-abstract: "Interview with prof. Andrzej Jajszczyk (series: Breakfast with Masters) during Copernicus Festival 2018 in Kraków, Poland."
+abstract: "[Breakfast with Masters] Interview with prof. Andrzej Jajszczyk during Copernicus Festival 2018 in Kraków, Poland."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.